 Jagged coastal fjords, towering peaks, vast glaciers and expansive braided rivers abound.
 "I swear every time we go somewhere, we see something interesting, unique, extraordinary and awesomely beautiful," he says.

 This team of visual creatives, professionally dedicated to capturing the beautiful, has experienced each flight as an aesthetically rewarding and pure exploration.
-And they're not done yet.
+And their sense of wonder comes through clearly in the awe-inspiring flight ride they created.

-Rothschild says through all the scouting and filming that's been taking place since earlier this spring—when he and the film's director Dave Mossop, along with local guidance from Pursuit's local Icelandic team, first began putting a list together of potential locations for FlyOver Iceland—a clear theme has emerged.
+Rothschild says from the Iceland flight ride’s earliest stages — when he and the film's director Dave Mossop, along with local guidance from Pursuit's local Icelandic team, first began putting a list together of potential locations for FlyOver Iceland — a clear theme came to the forefront.
 He likes to call it "the extreme and the unexpected Iceland."

 They started with a strong list of potential locations where filming could work, where there'd be the right mixture of dramatic landscape and humanity moving through that beauty.
 But Rothschild says the entire process has been much more like an evolving journey than a simple checklist.

 "Iceland is not a big place but it's an extraordinarily remarkable place," Rothschild says.
-After weeks and weeks of scouting and filming from the helicopter, he's come to appreciate the island country in a way few ever have.
+After weeks and weeks of scouting and filming from the helicopter, he came to appreciate the island country in a way few ever have.
 "I think what I most like about Iceland is the rawness of nature that's exposed there."

 There's a "constant stream of water that's everywhere" and (unlike other places) it's not hidden by canopies of forest.
 Everything is exposed.
 There's the tectonic complexities and volcanic evolution happening right in front of your eyes.
 There are extremes in daylight and colours, from 24-hour light in mid-summer to the depths of the dark winter.